What is an internship?

 - Human services, including group homes, day-care centers, social service agencies and advocacy programs

 - Financial services, such as accounting or banking

 The Office of Career Services is located at the Student Center 202.
 Its library is open for use during the summer from 8:30 a.m. to 4:30 p.m.
 Appointments with a professional advisor are available during this time by calling 315-229-5906.

-Please be sure to submit an Independent Study/Internship Approval Form to the Director of Academic Summerterm no later than Tuesday, June 4, 2013.
+Please be sure to submit an Independent Study/Internship Application Form to Karin Blackburn in the Dean's Office no later than Tuesday, June 3, 2014.